jheidecker/lemmony/README.md

 ### Include and exclude instances

 By default lemmony tries to subscribe to as many communities as it can based on the global lists provided by [lemmyverse.net](lemmyverse.net) You can include and exclude instances using the optional `-i` and `-e` flags respectively.
-This way you cal only subscribe to favorites or exclude instances you do not want to subscribe to.
+This way you can only subscribe to favorite instances, or exclude instances you do not want.
 The flags cannot be used at the same time.
 For example:

 To add communities from all instances except `lemmy.world`: